-- Set the T32 bit (T2CON<3> or T4CON<3> = 1). - Select the prescaler ratio for Timer2 or Timer4 using the TCKPS1:TCKPS0 bits. - Set the Clock and Gating modes using the TCS and TGATE bits. - Load the timer period value.
-PR3 (or PR5) will contain the most significant word of the value, while PR2 (or PR4) contains the least significant word. - If interrupts are required, set the interrupt enable bit T3IE or T5IE; use the priority bits, T3IP2:T3IP0 or T5IP2:T5IP0, to set the interrupt priority.
+- 1. Set the T32 bit (T2CON<3> or T4CON<3> = 1). - Select the prescaler ratio for Timer2 or Timer4 using the TCKPS1:TCKPS0 bits. - Set the Clock and Gating modes using the TCS and TGATE bits.
+If TCS is set to external clock, RPINRx (TxCK) must be configured to an available RPn pin.
+See Section 9.4 "Peripheral Pin Select" for more information. - Load the timer period value.
+PR3 (or PR5) will contain the most significant word of the value while PR2 (or PR4) contains the least significant word. - If interrupts are required, set the interrupt enable bit, T3IE or T5IE; use the priority bits, T3IP2:T3IP0 or T5IP2:T5IP0, to set the interrupt priority.
 Note that while Timer2 or Timer4 controls the timer, the interrupt appears as a Timer3 or Timer5 interrupt. - 6.
 Set the TON bit (= 1).

-The timer value at any point is stored in the register pair, TMR3:TMR2 (or TMR5:TMR4).
+The timer value, at any point, is stored in the register pair, TMR3:TMR2 (or TMR5:TMR4).
 TMR3 (TMR5) always contains the most significant word of the count, while TMR2 (TMR4) contains the least significant word.